Yau Tong: Etymology

 The name "Yau Tong" literally means "oil pond" in Cantonese.
 It was once known as 游塘, a homophone, which simply meant "pond".
 The English transliteration was first recorded in 1924 on a map on Devil's Peak by the government's military department.

 In the Hong Kong Annual Report of 1963, two different names were used on two separate maps.
 The two names were "Ma Yau Tong" and "Yau Tong"; Ma Yau Tong was written on the reclamation bay, while Yau Tong was used on the zoning boundary.
 However, the text in the book only mentions Yau Tong, saying that the local area is only used for ship repairing and shipbuilding purposes.
 Because of its near-shore water storage, the government sold land to wood mills.
 These are special cases of political planning at that time.

 The origin of "Ma Yau Tong" is disputed.
 One possible origin is "馬游塘", meaning "horse pond", named after a village of the same name on Lam Tin Mountain; However, the two places are not close.

 History

 Yau Tong was largely undeveloped before 1940, and was considered a rural or suburban area.
 In the 1950s, an oil depot was built in Cha Kwo Ling, north of Yau Tong.
 In the 1960s, Yau Tong was zoned as a public housing estate along the Lei Yue Mun Road by the Hong Kong government.
 In 1964, a number of public housing estates such as Yau Tong Estate and Ko Chiu Road Estate were built.
 There was an industrial zone along the coast.

-Although Yau Tong is located in Kwun Tong District, it was considered a remote area.
-When the MTR Kwun Tong line was opened in 1979, a plan to have a station in Yau Tong was not initially implemented.
-This contributed to the image of Yau Tong as a remote location.

 The Eastern Harbour Crossing was opened in 1989, while Yau Tong station itself opened on 4 August 2002, along with the Tseung Kwan O line in which it is included on the same date.
 The increase of transport and rail links improved the connectivity of Yau Tong with Kowloon, Hong Kong Island, and the rest of Hong Kong.

-With the completion of large-scale housing estates and other residences, the area became more integrated with Kowloon and was no longer seen as remote.
-The increase in population has led to the establishment of several primary and secondary schools in the area, including Fukien Secondary School Affiliated School and Saint Antonius Primary School.